-- Step 2 To create a new ACL, click Next.
+- Step 1 In Configuration Wizards > ACL Configuration Wizard, click Launch Wizard. - Step 2 To create a new ACL, click Next.
 To edit an existing ACL, choose it from the ACL drop-down list and then click Next. - Step 3 Enter the fields: - ACL Name-Enter the name of a new ACL. - ACL Type-Select the type of ACL: IPv4 or MAC. - Step 4 For the ACE Configuration, configure the following fields: - Action on match-Select one of the options:

-- Permit Traffic-Forward packets that meet the ACL criteria. - Deny Traffic-Drop packets that meet the ACL criteria. - Shutdown Interface-Drop packets that meet the ACL criteria, and disable the port from where the packets received. - Step 5 For a MAC-based ACL, enter the fields:
+- Permit Traffic-Forward packets that meet the ACL criteria. - Deny Traffic-Drop packets that meet the ACL criteria. - Shutdown Interface-Drop packets that meet the ACL criteria, and disable the port from where the packets received.

+Step 5 For a MAC-based ACL, enter the fields: